tsun99/Gilded-Rose-Refactoring/README.md

-# Gilded Rose
+# Gilded Rose + Node task

 This is the Gilded Rose kata in TypeScript.
+In this repo there are two tasks that I worked on.
+The first one - implementation of unit tests and refactoring of the application.
+The other task was to create a way for the user to provide the amount of times the shop should be refreshed, and how many times the yesno.wtf/api should be called.

 ## Getting started